wuzengfu/virtual_queue_backend/README.md

 30. Now create a new file `router.js` and add the following lines:

     ```js
-    const cors = require('cors');
     const { app } = require('./app');

+    module.exports = app; // this should always be the last line
     ```

     These are the modules we require to build the application.

 31. Let us first create a middleware to allow us to perform some testing.
-Enter the following lines:
+Enter the following lines before the `module.exports = app` line:

+    > There's en error introduced here deliberately, can you identify it?
+Can you rectify it?

     ```js
     app.get('/', function (req, res, next) {